kentjx/8-Week-SQL-Challenge/Case-Study #1 - Danny-Diner/Danny-Diner.md

 ```
 ![image](https://user-images.githubusercontent.com/87967846/147865587-a653891e-c45d-4254-bbff-c039d4ce0f63.png)

--- 4. What is the most purchased item on the menu and how many times was it purchased by all customers?
+4. What is the most purchased item on the menu and how many times was it purchased by all customers?

--------- Identifying which item is the most purchased on the menu-----------------------
+----------------------- Identifying which item is the most purchased on the menu -----------------------
 ```sql
 SELECT *
 FROM